top of page

 Silencing dissent through shaming (a common feature in cancel culture) undermines the very foundation of a democracy, where people are allowed to protest, and not only in the streets against their government, but also against one another.
 We can strive to create an environment where diverse viewpoints are respected, not excluded, no matter how much we oppose them (and their presentors) emotionally.

-After all, it is through the exchange of ideas and opinions that we can have a chance at better understanding reality.
+After all, it is through the exchange 6 of My Ideas on Improving the World and opinions that we can have a chance at better understanding reality.
 For the philosopher, ideology is a tool, not a goal or a brand.
 As such, philosophy and ideology are not the same.

 Perhaps, the one exception to the freedom of speech is incitements.
 After all, most of us would like to express ourselves, not encourage genocides.